FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsTransferLogMaintenance.md

     "weight": "320"
 }The Transfer Log Maintenance automatically deletes transfer log records that are older than a specified number of days (30 days by default).
 You can schedule how often to run this application and configure it to optionally export these records before deletion.

 You must enable the `TransferLogMaintApp` rules package in the Transaction Manager before you can use a Transfer Log Maintenance application.
-For more information, see <a href="../transaction_manager/t_st_rulesPackages.htm#EnableRulesPackage#Enable" class="MCXref xref">Manage rules packages</a>.
+For more information, see [Manage rules packages](../transaction_manager/t_st_rulesPackages.htm#EnableRulesPackage#Enable).

 > **Note:**
 >